 Donor egg is a fertility treatment where a young, healthy woman’s eggs are harvested and used to produce embryos that are subsequently transferred into a recipient woman’s uterus to establish a pregnancy.
 The recipient carries the pregnancy and gives birth to the baby.
-Florida Fertility Institute offers two distinct donor egg options 1) the standard donor egg program utilizing fresh donor eggs or 2) frozen donor eggs from our affiliation with Donor Egg Bank (DEB) USA.
+Florida Fertility Institute offers frozen donor eggs from our affiliation with the following partners.

 Egg Donor Profiles

 Prospective parents may view the profiles of frozen egg donors with our affiliate partners listed above to meet their needs.

 - Age-related Infertility: Most patients utilize donor eggs because of age-related infertility.
 Patients who fail IVF are the biggest majority of those seeking egg donation.

 - Loss of Ovarian Function: Women who lose ovarian function due to surgical procedures like removal of ovarian cysts or endometriosis.